chandanhpcic/docs/source/manual/how-tos/wireguard-client-proton.rst

 - **Save** the Peer configuration, and then click **Apply**

 ..
 Note::
-    The UI for configuring the Instances and Peers changed with OPNsense verion 23.7.9 so some of the fields may be in different places.
+    The UI for configuring the Instances and Peers changed with Reticen8 verion 23.7.9 so some of the fields may be in different places.

 --------------------------